 Some news sources cite 200 million records breached in this incident, which continued for more than 10 months after Experian acquired Court Ventures, although DataBreaches.net reports that 200 million is the figure representing the total number of records stored in the database that was breached.
 The actual number of records exposed, according to Experian, is unknown, but believed to be much lower.

-While the Experian/Court Ventures incident is often cited as the largest data breach in history, there are certainly many other data breaches that have gained widespread recognition as having substantial impact, or at minimum, threat of potential impact, on consumers.
+While the Experian/Court Ventures incident is often cited as the largest data breach in history, there are certainly many other data breaches that have gained widespread recognition as having substantial impact, or at minimum, threat of potentially significant impact, on consumers.

 In 2008 and 2009, Heartland Payment Systems suffered a data breach resulting in the compromise of 130 million records.
 A New Jersey-based payment processor, Heartland Payment Systems’ data was breached through malware that was planted on Heartland’s network, recording credit card data as it arrived from retailers, Tom’s Guide reports.
 This data, obtained through Heartland’s payment processing services for more than 250,000 businesses, was then exposed to cybercriminals.
 This data breach is regarded as the largest credit card scam in history.

-Slate.com visualizes the largest data breaches in history, with data since 2005, in an infographic that illustrates whether breaches were the result of hacks, accidental publication, inside jobs, lost or stolen computers, lost or stolen media, poor security, viruses, or unknown causes.
+Slate.com visualizes the largest data breaches in history since 2005 in an infographic that illustrates whether breaches were the result of hacks, accidental publication, inside jobs, lost or stolen computers, lost or stolen media, poor security, viruses, or unknown causes.

-The majority of the largest breaches recorded result from hacking attacks, while one of the earliest reported data breaches, impacting AOL and compromising 92 million records in 2005, is reported as an inside job.
-Another AOL breach, in 2006, resulted from accidental publishing of sensitive data; this breach compromised 20 million records.
+The majority of the largest breaches recorded resulted from hacking attacks, while one of the earliest reported data breaches, impacting AOL and compromising 92 million records in 2005, was reported as an inside job.
+Another AOL breach in 2006 resulted from accidental publishing of sensitive data; this breach compromised 20 million records.